 Copyright and Publishing Support

-Scholarly Communication Services offers up-to-date information on copyright, intellectual property rights, open access, and best practices for publishing in relation to evolving trends and technologies.
+Scholarly Communication and Digital Publishing Services offers up-to-date information on copyright, intellectual property rights, open access, and best practices for publishing in relation to evolving trends and technologies.
 The unit can help you explore options for sharing and using scholarship, and assist with licensing, privacy, and other issues related to research and teaching.
 The team can also assist with copyright questions related to online instruction.

 Access Unique Collections